ibtj21/DSA2040A_DataMining_Group-6/README.md

 # DSA2040A_DataMining_Group-6
+## Overview
+This project is an end-to-end data analytics and mining pipeline applied to **Olist E-commerce dataset**.
-End-to-end data mining project analyzing inpatient healthcare costs in the USA.
-Includes ETL, exploratory analysis, mining techniques, and insights to uncover cost patterns and drivers in hospitalization data.
+The workflow spans from data extraction and transformation (ETL) to exploratory analysis, interactive dashboards, and data mining to uncover meaningful patterns and insights.
 # READ-ME file
 # Student Responsible: Levin913
 We started the project with the ETL process.
 We picked the e-commerce dataset in Olist and performed the ETL process on it

-# 🛒 Olist E-commerce Dataset: ETL Project
+#  Olist E-commerce Dataset: ETL Project

 **Author**: Hana
 **Notebook**: `1_extract_transform.ipynb`
 **Objective**: Perform Extract and Transform operations on Brazil’s largest e-commerce platform dataset (Olist), focusing on the last 3 months of sales.

-## 📦 Dataset Overview
+##  Dataset Overview

 The Olist dataset consists of **relational CSV files** representing various aspects of Brazil’s online marketplace.

-### 📁 Key Files Used
+###  Key Files Used

 | File Name | Description |
 |----------|-------------|